emaroon/MDTF-diagnostics/diagnostics/natl_ocean/doc/example.rst

 Required programming language and libraries
 -------------------------------------------

-In this section you should summarize the programming languages and third-party libraries used by your diagnostic.
-You also provide this information in the ``settings.jsonc`` file, but here you can give helpful comments to human maintainers (eg, "We need at least version 1.5 of this library because we call this function.")
+The North Atlantic Ocean Diagnostic recommends python (3.10 or later) because we use xarray.
+Xarray, matplotlib, os, yaml, intake, numpy, xesmf, xskillscore, scipy, gsw_xarray, numba, cftime, and cartopy are also required.

 Required model output variables
 -------------------------------

-In this section you should describe each variable in the input data your diagnostic uses.
+TODO: In this section you should describe each variable in the input data your diagnostic uses.
 You also need to provide this in the ``settings.jsonc`` file, but here you should go into detail on the assumptions your diagnostic makes about the structure of the data.